 Simply input your journey details and you’ll be shown the journey and ticketing options available.
 Grand Central Rail services are noted by the GC logo.

-After selecting a service, choose how you wish your tickets to be sent to you – via an e-ticket, collected from the ticketing machine at Bradford or Wakefield Kirkgate, or sent to you in the post.
+After selecting a service, choose how you would like your tickets to be sent to you – via an e-ticket, collected from the ticketing machine at Bradford or Wakefield Kirkgate, or sent to you in the post.
 At this point in the process, you can also choose seat reservations – perfect if you prefer an aisle, window, front or rear-facing seat.

 Things to do in Wakefield